zaibunnisaq/Apache-Spark-Data-Loading/README.md

 - Using Amazon Review Data Analysis

 ## Overview
-This project implements large-scale data processing of Amazon Review dataset using Apache Spark and MongoDB.
-The implementation provides two approaches:
+This project implements large-scale data processing of the Amazon Review dataset using Apache Spark and MongoDB.
+We decided to implement this locally to optimize it and save time due to storage constraints on other tools like Databricks, google colab etc. The implementation provides two approaches:
 - MongoDB pipeline: Data loaded to MongoDB first, then processed via PySpark
 - Direct JSON processing: Data processed directly from JSON files using PySpark